Rossum MCP & Agent

 Conversational AI toolkit for the Rossum intelligent document processing platform.
 Transforms complex workflow setup, debugging, and configuration into natural language conversations through a Model Context Protocol (MCP) server and specialized AI agent.

 [!NOTE] This is not an official Rossum project.
-It is a community-developed integration built on top of the Rossum API.
+It is a community-developed integration built on top of the Rossum API, not a product (yet).

 What Can You Do?